Trellon/fontography/README.md

 # fontography
 SASS font registry.
 Stores a precise list of fonts for use in a project.

+The font registry allows you to apply set of styles across an entire project efficiently and manage all of them in a single location.

 # Usage

     // Declare a font style.